asterisk/documentation/docs/Development/Roadmap/Asterisk-12-Projects/New-SIP-channel-driver/New-SIP-Channel-Driver-Architecture/index.md

----

-**WARNING!:**
+!!! warning
     This page is under construction.
 Please refrain from adding comments until a draft has been completed

----
+[//]: # (end-warning)

 A proposed architecture for the new SIP channel driver architecture is below.